peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### Set
     public CBORObject Set​(Object key, Object valueOb) Maps an object to a key in this CBOR map, or adds the value if the key doesn't exist.
+If this is a CBOR array, instead sets the value at the given index to the given value.

 **Parameters:**

-* <code>key</code> - An object representing the key, which will be converted to a CBORObject.
-Can be null, in which case this value is converted to CBORObject.Null.
+* <code>key</code> - If this instance is a CBOR map, this parameter is an object representing the key, which will be converted to a CBORObject; in this case, this parameter can be null, in which case this value is converted to CBORObject.Null.
+If this instance is a CBOR array, this parameter must be a 32-bit signed integer (<code>int</code>) identifying the index (starting from 0) of the item to set in the array.

 * <code>valueOb</code> - An object representing the value, which will be converted to a CBORObject.
 Can be null, in which case this value is converted to